hyphop/miZy-spi-image-builder/miZy_spi_image_builder.md

     ./miZy_spi_image_builder && echo "build ok"
     ./miZy_spi_image_builder || echo "build fail"

-# generate hybryd image
+# generate hybrid image

-by default generate hybryd image, this image can used for both SPI and SD/MMC we can write this image to SD/MMC for test correct work on device , and next copy this image to SPI from booted SD/MMC, or just write this image direct to SPI
+by default generate hybrid image, this image can used for both SPI and SD/MMC we can write this image to SD/MMC for test correct work on device , and next copy this image to SPI from booted SD/MMC, or just write this image direct to SPI

-write hybryd image to SD/MMC
+write hybrid image to SD/MMC

     dd seek=16 bs=512 of=/dev/mmcblk0 < firmwares/mizy_spi_flash_demo-8M.bin

-write hybryd image direct to SPI ( /dev/mtdblock5 - full size spi-flash mtd block dev)
+write hybrid image direct to SPI ( /dev/mtdblock5 - full size spi-flash mtd block dev)

     dd bs=65536 of=/dev/mtdblock5 < firmwares/mizy_spi_flash_demo-8M.bin